jmayerdev/foreverinthebasement/README.md

 	1. In the server chat, type: /voxy import world "Forever in the Basement Voxy/" (when the options appear, use your arrow keys to select the world, then press tab to confirm)
 	2. Wait for Voxy to import the LODs from the singleplayer world.
-This will take a few minutes.
+This will take a few minutes, as it loads LODs for over 1 million chunks.
 	3. That's it!
 Do not import the LODs again in the future, as this will overwrite the LODs of anything changed while you play.
 If a player builds across a mountain range, you will not see it in the LODs until you visit them.

 6. Enable Resource Packs: